|Approved By and Date:||Board of Trustees||12-10-2015|

 An employee may use annual leave for any purpose.

-An Application for Leave exceeding two weeks in duration must also have the approval of the appropriate Vice President.
-When annual leave extends from one month to the next, a separate Application for Leave form should be used for time taken in each month.
-Normally, annual leave is not permitted to transfer in with a new employee, however, if requests are made, they will be evaluated on an individual basis.
+A request for leave exceeding two weeks in duration must also have the approval of the appropriate Vice President through email forwarded to the Payroll Office.
+Normally, annual leave is not permitted to transfer in with a new employee; however, if requests are made, they will be evaluated on an individual basis.

 Payment of Annual Leave upon Separation